Swasbuckler/filter-search-crud-angular/README.md

 1. C.R.U.D | Application includes all CRUD Actions
 2. Filtering System | Application includes customizable filters
+3. PostgreSQL Database | Application includes Seeding, Dropping and Manipulating the Database

 ### Excluded Features

 1. User Login | Was Out of Scope
 2. Charts and Graphs | Was Out of Scope

-## Packages Used for the Frontend
+## Packages Used for the Application

 1. Angular v19 | For the Frontend Framework
 2. Luxon | For Datetime management
 3. Font Awesome | For UI Icons
+4. Express | For the Backend Server
+5. pg | For communication to PostgreSQL Database

 ## Main Features of the Application

-Below showcases 2 of the main features of the Full Stack Application.
+Below showcases 3 of the main features of the Full Stack Application.
 The database was seeded with data related to seed Vendors for an imagined business.

 ### C.R.U.D